Kayli/logspub/dev/web.md

 - protocols
   - oauth
+    - authorization framework
+    - may or may not use jwt to store data on a client

   - openid connect (oidc)
-    - uses signed jwt document to share information across identity services
+    - rely on signed jwt document to share information across identity services
     - is a thin layer that sits on top of OAuth 2.0 that adds login and profile information about the person who is logged in

   - security assertion markup language (saml)
   - lightweight directory access protocol (ldap)
   - active directory federation services (adfs)